-The Department continues to work closely with the Fairfield Chamber of Commerce to provide assistance and support to local businesses dealing with the effects of the pandemic through its small business assistance program and Buy Local Campaign.
-The Department sponsors various retail-based initiatives such as Fairfield Restaurant Week, the Annual Sidewalk Sale and the Holiday "Shop & Stroll" as well as other promotions in support of our business community.
-The Department is working with the Town's Affordable Housing Committee to update the Town's Affordable Housing Plan by June 1st and continues to identify and pursue grant opportunities, frequently in collaboration with other departments.
-The Department is focused on working with ownership to redevelop the Fairfield Metro and former Exide Battery sites.
+In response to the pandemic this past year, the Department launched a small business assistance program and partnered with the Fairfield Chamber of Commerce to initiate an e-gift card program as part of its Fairfield Buy Local campaign.
+The Department continues to sponsor various retailbased initiatives such as Fairfield Eats, the Annual Sidewalk Sale and the Holiday "Shop & Stroll" as well as other promotions in support of our business community.
+The Department is working with the Town's Affordable Housing Committee to update the Town's Affordable Housing Plan, and continues to identify and pursue grant opportunities, frequently in collaboration with other departments.